openbmc/hiomapd/Documentation/mbox_protocol.md

 This document describes a protocol for host to BMC communication via the mailbox registers present on the Aspeed 2400 and 2500 chips.
-This protocol is specifically designed to allow a host to request and manage access to the flash with the specifics of how the host is required to control this described below.
+This protocol is specifically designed to allow a host to request and manage access to a flash device(s) with the specifics of how the host is required to control this described below.

 ## Version

-Both version 1 and version 2 of the protocol are described below with version 2 specificities represented with V2 in brackets - (V2).
+Version specific protocol functionalities are represented by the version number in brackets next to the definition of the functionality. (e.g. (V2) for version 2 specific funtionality).
+All version specific functionality must also be implemented by proceeding versions up to and not including the version a command was removed.

 ## Problem Overview

 "mbox" is the name we use to represent a protocol we have established between the host and the BMC via the Aspeed mailbox registers.
-This protocol is used for the host to control the flash.
+This protocol is used for the host to control access to the flash device(s).

 Prior to the mbox protocol, the host uses a backdoor into the BMC address space (the iLPC-to-AHB bridge) to directly manipulate the BMCs own flash controller.